artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 We also learn a lot through reference checks.
 Our reference checks aren't simply validation of your employment history - they are a 30 minute-long conversation with each of your three references that go into detail about your work history and career growth.
-It's quite a in-depth conversation, with questions structured to dig into specifics about the candidate's behavior.
+It's quite an in-depth conversation, with questions structured to dig into specifics about the candidate's behavior.

 An Artsy reference call might include the following structured questions: